morganesque/ghijklmno/src/jekyll/_posts/2011-11-29-ben-hammersley-and-the-darkness.markdown

 tags: []
 comments: []
 ---
+<p>I went to see Ben Hammersley speak at the Rose Bowl in Leeds.
+Then I came back and wrote this with my tongue ever so slightly in my cheek.</p>

 <p>It was the best of times it was the worst of times.
 It was also the darkest of times.</p>

 <p>It was dark before I even left the house.
 It was pitch black as I crossed the school field, feeling my way along the path, wondering which of the underfoot detritous I usually avoid was attaching itself to my shoes.
 As I wound my way through the nordic hovels of Guiseley a small gang of blond youths swept past me on skateboards like longships.</p>